 Other allotments are located along streams which feed into the Thames or Cherwell: thus, Court Place Farm in Marston is on the Marston Brook, on a narrow bank of gravel and sand; Eden Drive (by the John Radcliffe Hospital) on the Bayswater Brook, and a handful of allotments — Town Furze, Fairview, perhaps Barracks Lane, Elder Stubbs Charity and East Ward — on different parts of the Boundary Brook.
 Brasenose Farm lies by some watercourse whose ultimate destination is unclear to me.
 Kestrel Crescent lies across the Northfield Brook.
 Streams and ditches not widely known may be familiar to plot-holders: South Ward allotments adjoin a stream running down from Boar’s Hill called the Barleycote stream, once used to cool beer, which was accordingly said to be served from the ‘Barleycote Arms’.

 This watery theme isn’t surprising.
 Allotments need water, so placing them by a water source is advantageous to them, as well as possibly representing a good use for land less usable for other purposes.
 Some of these allotments have no mains water connection, relying instead on rainwater catchment and wells.
 Of East Ward (on the Boundary Brook), it is said (this seems to be a story about the past): ‘There was no mains water.
 Some of those near the brook cut steps down to collect water from it.
 One enterprising fellow with a plot bordering the middle ditch rigged up a hand pump to get what water he could from it.’
-Some sites congratulate themselves on having recently installed mains water; Botley Meadow, by contrast, boasts of having recently dispensed with it, now drawing water from Botley Brook (with advice from a hydrologist siteholder) — and, following. this example, the local Allotment Association has now identified ‘water harvesting’ as an action point.
+Some sites congratulate themselves on having recently installed mains water; Botley Meadow, by contrast, boasts of having recently dispensed with it, now drawing water from Botley Brook (with advice from a hydrologist plotholder) — and, following. this example, the Oxford Federation has now identified ‘water harvesting’ as an action point.

 Some sites have longer and shorter histories of making do.
 Spragglesea pumps water out of Eastwyck Ditch.
 Wolvercote Common ‘on the Oxford floodplain’ relies on wells, as does Marston Ferry.
 The Cripley Meadow allotment website, which expects members to manage on rain and well water, provides instructions in how to dig a well.
 ‘The water is never far below the surface at Cripley, so digging a well is not too difficult.
 A depth of five feet will be sufficient.’

-Allotments beyond the floodplain may have access to culverted streams not visible on the map, or watered by springs.
+Allotments beyond the floodplain may have access to culverted streams not visible on the map, or be watered by springs.
 Several allotments on the slopes around Headington report water in the neighbourhood, for better or worse.
 The St Clements allotments in Pullens Lane claim to be ‘lush and fertile’ because they’re just above the spring line (though they also have mains water).
-At Bartlemas Close, it’s reported that there are apparently streams running beneath, and some plotholders have found wells ‘to their advantage’.
+At Bartlemas Close, it’s reported that there are apparently streams running beneath, and that some plotholders have found wells ‘to their advantage’.
 At Risinghurst, water perhaps runs down from Shotover, though this is reported more as a problem than an advantage.

 Water can’t always guide location.
 Allotments need to be placed where they serve the local population.
-But dependency on mains water can cause problems.
+But dependency on mains water can itself cause problems.
 The spring 2020 newsletter of the Iffley allotments, on the slope up towards Rose Hill, carries many injunctions about the need to economise on water.

 Of course being on the floodplain or some other form of watery region can pose challenges.
 Of Wolvercote Common it’s said that though it floods that’s ‘rarely during the summer growing season’.
 Spragglesea gets flooded (though the angelica is reported to thrive on it); Cowmead has been inundated.
 Osney St Thomas (Twenty Pound Meadow) often has problems with flooding, and had an especially bad time in 2007.
 Looking through the gate of Bullstake Road/ Botley Meadow on a walk, we had the impression that some of the huts were perched on stilts.